keu/docs/learn/airflow-kafka.md

 :::tip

-If you are using a Kafka cluster that is running locally on your machine you will need to adjust the `connection_config`.
-To connect to the [Kafka Quick start](https://kafka.apache.org/documentation/#quickstart) cluster use `localhost:9092` for `bootstrap.servers` if you are not running Airflow in Docker.
-If you are using the Astro CLI or otherwise running Airflow in a Docker container set the following protperties in your Kafka cluster's `server.properties` file:
+If you are using a Kafka cluster that is running locally on your machine you will need to adjust the `connection_config` parameter.
+To connect to the [Kafka quick start](https://kafka.apache.org/documentation/#quickstart) cluster when running Airflow in Docker, set the following properties in your Kafka cluster's `server.properties` file:

-listeners=PLAINTEXT://:9092,RMOFF_DOCKER_HACK://:19092
+listeners=PLAINTEXT://:9092,DOCKER_HACK://:19092
-advertised.listeners=PLAINTEXT://localhost:9092,RMOFF_DOCKER_HACK://host.docker.internal:19092
+advertised.listeners=PLAINTEXT://localhost:9092,DOCKER_HACK://host.docker.internal:19092
-listener.security.protocol.map=PLAINTEXT:PLAINTEXT,RMOFF_DOCKER_HACK:PLAINTEXT
+listener.security.protocol.map=PLAINTEXT:PLAINTEXT,DOCKER_HACK:PLAINTEXT

 while using `"bootstrap.servers":"host.docker.internal:19092"` and `"security.protocol": "PLAINTEXT"` as your `connection_config`.
+Learn more in [Confluent's documentation](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/#scenario-5).

 :::